A Study of Snake-like Locomotion Through the Analysis of a Flexible Robot Model: Introduction

 \section{Introduction}

 Snake locomotion has fascinated natural scientists for a long time.
 More recently, it has become a topic of great interest as one of the key examples of soft bio-inspired robotics.
-This is a new and recent paradigm in robotic science \cite{TrRev,Kim}, whereby inspiration is sought from nature to endow robots with new capabilities in terms of dexterity (think, for example, of the manipulation abilities of an elephant trunk or of an octopus arm) and adaptability (think, for example, of the ability of snakes to handle unexpected interactions with unstructured environments and move successfully on uneven terrains by adapting their gait to ground properties that change from place to place in an unpredictable way).
+This is a new and recent paradigm in robotic science \cite{TrRev,Kim}, whereby inspiration is sought from nature to endow robots with new capabilities in terms of dexterity (e.g., the manipulation abilities of an elephant trunk or of an octopus arm) and adaptability (e.g., the ability of snakes to handle unexpected interactions with unstructured environments and move successfully on uneven terrains by adapting their gait to ground properties that change from place to place in an unpredictable way).

 The way snakes move has been the subject of seminal works by Gray \cite{Gray,GrayLiss}, see also \cite{Be,McNeil}.
-In these early studies Gray described the mechanics underlying snake locomotion inside closely fitting channels and, more broadly, snake propulsion on a surface in the presence of external push-points.
-Since then more refined measurements have been reported in the zoological literature focusing on the same kind of experiments.
-Work of interest for us includes \cite{Mo}, containing a coupled analysis of muscular activity and forces transmitted by snakes to arrays of pegs among which they move.
-Just recently, the focus has turned to the importance of frictional anisotropy of snake ventral skin on surfaces as a mean of self-propulsion, stimulating both experimental \cite{Bau,Ber,HuShe,HuShe2} and theoretical research \cite{HuShe,HuShe2,Mah}.
+In these early studies Gray described the mechanics underlying snake locomotion inside closely fitting channels and on a surface in the presence of external push-points.
+Subsequently, muscular activity as well as forces transmitted by snakes to arrays of pegs among which they move have been measured \cite{Jayne,Mo}.
+Further early theoretical studies can be found in the Russian literature, see, e.g., \cite{Lav,Kuz,Che1,Che2} and the references quoted therein.
+More recently, focus has turned to the importance of frictional anisotropy between snakes ventral skin and flat surfaces on which they move, stimulating both experimental and theoretical research \cite{Bau,Ber,HuShe,HuShe2,Mah}.
+In fact, it is well established that equality of friction coefficients in longitudinal and lateral directions leads to no net forward motion in undulatory locomotion (see, e.g., \cite{HuShe,HuShe2}, and \cite{Nlink,Morandotti2} for similar results in the closely related problem of undulatory swimming locomotion).